 - Clean your grill before grilling

 Tilapia is a delicate fish and needs to be handled carefully.
-We suggest using a fish spatula and flipping the fish only once.
+We suggest using a fish basket and flipping the fish only once.
 Grill on each side for about 4-5 minutes.
 Don’t forget to oil the grill and season first!
 Cajun and Old Bay Seasoning works well with Tilapia.